 - i.
-On-Site Construction Measures - 1) All active construction areas shall be watered twice daily or more often if necessary. - 2) Increased watering frequency shall be required whenever wind speeds exceed 15 miles-per-hour (mph). - 3) Pave, apply water three times daily, or apply non-toxic soil stabilizers on all unpaved access roads and parking and staging areas at construction sites and limit speeds to 15 mph. - 4) Cover stockpiles of debris, soil, sand, and any other materials that can be windblown. - 5) Trucks transporting these materials shall be covered. - 6) All visible mud or dirt track-out onto adjacent public roads shall be removed using wet power vacuum street sweepers at least once per day.
-The use of dry power sweeping is prohibited. - 7) Subsequent to clearing, grading, or excavating, exposed portions of the site shall be watered, landscaped, treated with soil stabilizers, or covered as soon as possible. - 8) Hydroseed or apply (non-toxic) soil stabilizers to inactive construction areas and previously graded areas inactive for 10 days or more. - 9) Installation of sandbags or other erosion control measures to prevent silt runoff to public roadways. - 10) Replanting of vegetation in disturbed areas as soon as possible after completion of construction. - 11) Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five minutes.
-Clear signage shall be provided for construction workers at all access points. - 12) All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
-All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation.
+Air Quality: - 1) On-Site Construction Measures - 2) All active construction areas shall be watered twice daily or more often if necessary. - 3) Increased watering frequency shall be required whenever wind speeds exceed 15_miles-per-hour (mph). - 4) Pave, apply water three times daily, or apply non-toxic soil stabilizers on all unpaved access roads and parking and staging areas at construction sites and limit speeds to 15 mph. - 5) Cover stockpiles of debris, soil, sand, and any other materials that can be windblown. - 6) Trucks transporting these materials shall be covered. - 7) All visible mud or dirt track-out onto adjacent public roads shall be removed using wet power vacuum street sweepers at least once per day.
+The use of dry power sweeping is prohibited.